mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 In order to use the codec support from **areaDetector** you must have a path to **areaDetector/ADSupport/lib…** defined.
-The details differ between Windows and Winux or MacOSX.
+The details differ between Windows and Linux or MacOSX.

 An example is **exampleStartP4P**, which uses **p4p** for communication with the simDetector: